Missouri duck boat's dead include children, and 9 members of one family

 The incident occurred around 7:00 p.m.
 Central Time, when the land- and water-capable boat was ferrying 29 passengers and two crew members across the lake.
 It was not immediately clear if the vessel was filled to capacity at the time of the incident.

-Stone County Sheriff Doug Rader said there were life vests on the boat, but it wasn't immediately clear if the passengers had them on when the craft capsized.
-Rader said an off-duty sheriff's deputy near the boat during the incident immediately sprang into action, helping people get to safety.
-Rader said the boat will most likely not be recovered until Monday.
+Rader said there were life vests on the boat, but it wasn't immediately clear if the passengers had them on when the craft capsized.
+Rader said an off-duty sheriff's deputy near the boat sprang into action, helping people get to safety.
+Rader said the boat would most likely not be recovered until Monday.

-Rader confirmed the captain of the boat survived but the driver did not.
-The sheriff said the incident was under investigation.
+The sheriff said the capsizing was under investigation.

 The National Transportation Safety Board was on the scene Friday morning investigating the incident.